The many faces of multivariate information: The general form

 \subsection{The $\mathbf{k}$ parameter.}

-We conjecture that the primary role of the $k$ parameter is to the tune the order of interaction that $\Delta^{k}$ is sensitive to.
+Since all of these measures are linked by the $k$ parameter, understanding the role that it plays is a key part of understanding the unified structure of multivariate information measures.
+We conjecture that the primary role of the $k$ parameter is to tune the order of interaction that $\Delta^{k}$ is sensitive to.
 As we will see, the notion of ``order" is nuanced, but for the purposes of this section, we will say that, for two or more elements, an interaction of order $k$ is one that involves $k$ elements, and crucially, if any element is removed, the interaction ceases to exist.
 Formally, $\tc(\xjoint)>0$ bit, but $\tc(\xjoint^{-i})=0$ bit.
 These are often referred to as synergistic interactions, and in the following sections we will distinguish between redundancies and synergies of order $k$.

 We can dissect the $\Delta^{k}$ function to understand the role of the $k$ parameter.
-We begin by noting that the term $N-k$ counts how many times an interaction of order $k$ will survive the set of all $N$ leave-on-out-marginalizations.
-For example, consider a 4-element system which contains a purely three-way interaction, $X_1 = X_2 \bigoplus X_3$.
+We begin by noting that the term $N-k$ counts how many times an interaction of order $k$ will survive the set of all $N$ leave-one-out-marginalizations.
+For example, consider a 4-element system which contains a purely three-way interaction, $X_1 = X_2 \bigoplus X_3$ and $X_4\bot X_1$.
 There will be four different leave-one-out marginals ($\xjoint^{-1},\xjoint^{-2}$, and so on), but there is only one variable that can be marginalized out ($X_4$) without disrupting the third-order interaction.
 The term $N-k$ will show that, out of four possible marginals, the three-way interaction only survives one.

 If a system were composed purely of interactions of order $k$, the sum of all leave-one-out marginals would be $(N-k)\tc(\xjoint)$; the total correlation of each dependency gets added $N-k$ times (once for each instance it survives).
 This gives us a tractable interpretation for the term $(N-k)\tc(\xjoint)$: if $\xjoint$ were composed entirely of $k^{\text{th}}$-order interactions, it is the expected sum of the total correlations of all $N$ leave-one-out marginals.
 The summation term, $\sum_{i=1}^{N}TC(\xjoint^{-i})$, is the actual sum of the leave-one-out marginals.